Updated on April 04, 2019

-Such absorption phenomena is also inevitable in washing/cleaning procedure of SLA 3D printing.
-When we finish our 3D prints and put them into IPA, the longer we keep it in IPA solution, the more IPA will be absorbed into the part.
-Absorption is increased because of soft surface of fresh 3D prints as softer materials tend to absorb surrounding liquids a lot easier.
+Such absorption phenomena is also inevitable in cleaning procedure of SLA 3D prints.
+After 3D printing, we wash our prints in IPA.
+The longer we keep our models in IPA solution, the more IPA they absorb.
+Absorption increases because of soft surface of fresh 3D prints as softer materials tend to absorb surrounding liquids a lot easier.

-This absorption causes 3D printed part to swell.
+This absorption causes SLA 3D prints to swell during cleaning.
 During swelling cross-linked network of polymer expands.
 But when you take your part out of IPA, absorbed liquid evaporates and polymer network tends to shrink and go back to its primary shape.
-This shrinkage results in severe cracks and damage to surface as polymer network is not able to recover to exactly the same original structure.
+Therefore, this shrinkage results in severe cracks and damage to surface as polymer network is not able to recover to exactly the same original structure.

 It is also worth mentioning that we have executed FTIR analysis for this issue.
-It covered various samples that were affected by IPA.
+It covered various samples that IPA has affected.
 All in all, our research showed that there were no obvious changes in chemistry of those samples.
 So we concluded that effect might be a reason of physical and not chemical alteration.

 Moreover, we’ve discussed and re-confirmed that absorption of liquid may be a reason behind this surface cracking effect with professors at the faculty of chemical technology of Kaunas University of Technology.

 Nevertheless, it is difficult to state exact reasons why that happens.
-We learned that it can be caused by raw materials used as well.
-Some formulas with certain raw materials tend to be more sensitive to IPA, whereas others produce 3D printed objects that are only insignificantly affected.
+We learned that raw materials used in resin can also cause it.
+Some formulas with certain raw materials are more sensitive to IPA, whereas others produce 3D printed objects that are only insignificantly affected.
 If you have your own version, drop as a comment below, we would be glad to discuss and learn more.

-After discussing the above mentioned facts we decided to make an experiment and investigate how IPA affects various 3D printing resins in different 3D printing, washing and post-curing settings.
+After discussing the above mentioned facts we decided to make an experiment and investigate how IPA affects various SLA 3D printing resins in different 3D printing, cleaning and post-curing settings.

 The main goal of this experiment is to examine IPA effect on various 3D printing resins that are currently available on the market.
-Throughout the experiment we will try various settings of washing (with IPA), post-curing and 3D printing.
-After this experiment we expect to make conclusions and findings on how to reduce potential negative isopropyl alcohol impact on SLA 3D prints.
+Therefore, throughout the experiment we will try various settings of washing (with IPA), post-curing and 3D printing.
+Finally, after this experiment we expect to make conclusions and findings on how to reduce potential negative isopropyl alcohol impact on SLA 3D prints during cleaning.

-For this experiment we chose a very popular model: T800 Terminator EndoSkull by awesome3dgeek.
-Model was printed as is with attachment layer added.
-It was not hollowed and was roughly scaled to dimensions of 25mm x 22mm x 17mm.
+First, we chose a very popular T800 Terminator EndoSkull by awesome3dgeek model for this experiment.
+We added attachment layer to the model and scaled it to dimensions of 25mm x 22mm x 17mm.
 We did not hollow it.

 We used standard IPA solution with concentration of 99%.
 This is what you would typically buy at hardware or electronics store.
 We did not dilute it with distilled water or other liquids.
-IPA was kept at room temperature.
+We kept IPA at room temperature.

-We have selected 8 resins currently available on the market.
-The black/dark versions were selected on purpose so as to reduce chances of guessing the potential brand.
+Our team have selected 8 resins currently available on the market.
+We chose the black/dark versions on purpose so as to reduce chances of guessing the potential brand.
 We did not alter the materials.
-In other words, we did not add any additional pigments or other components were added.
-All 3D printing resins were purchased within 2‑3 months.
-AmeraLabs 3D resin was also among these materials.
+In other words, we did not add any additional pigments or other components.
+We purchased all 3D printing resins within 2‑3 months.
+Finally, we included AmeraLabs 3D resin among these materials.

 For this experiment we decided to use DLP 3D printer, which uses Acer H6518BD projector.
-All models were printed at 50um layer height and 50um XY resolution.
+We 3D printed all models at 50um layer height and 50um XY resolution.
 Exposure time for each layer was around 2‑3 seconds.
-We measured what was the minimum time needed for a given material to cure 50um layer.
-This time was separately calculated for each material and in the same way.
+We measured the minimum time needed for a given material to cure 50um layer.
+Our team calculated this time separately for each material and in the same way.

-Each 3D resin was tested in the following way.
+Our team tested each 3D resin in the following way.

-All in all, the main difference among tests was how long each specimen was submerged in IPA and if post-curing was performed.
+All in all, the main difference among tests was how long each SLA print was submerged and cleaned in IPA and if post-curing was performed.
 Below is the summary of all tests.

-After all tests were completed, all specimens were left at room temperature for 48 hours.
+After we completed all tests, we left all specimens at room temperature for 48 hours.
 After two days we investigated each specimen individually and provided you with the results below.

 After 48 hours we did thorough examination of the quality of each specimen and its surface.
 Although, there are quite a few models, we can quite easily group results and make conclusions.

 First thing to mention, the investigation of impact of post-curing was inconclusive.
 Some of the post-cured models showed a little bit better results than their non-post-cured counterparts.
-While others developed similar surface cracks despite the fact that it was post-cured for 90 minutes immediately after washing with IPA.
+While other SLA prints developed similar surface cracks despite the fact that we post-cured them for 90 minutes immediately after cleaning with IPA.
 Bellow you can see several side-by-side comparisons.
 You can click on images to enlarge them.

 Next comparison was made based on how long models stayed submerged in IPA.
-T-800 models of all resins that were washed and left submerged for 20 minutes showed the least overall structural and surface damage.
-All specimens that were washed and left submerged for 45 minutes showed medium overall structural and surface damage.
+T-800 models of all resins that we washed and left submerged for 20 minutes showed the least overall structural and surface damage.
+All SLA prints that we washed and left submerged for 45 minutes showed medium overall structural and surface damage.
 Although, some specimens were able to preserve healthy surface after post-curing.
-Last group of specimens that were washed and left submerged for 90 minutes showed great overall structural and surface damage.
+Last group of specimens that we cleaned and left submerged for 90 minutes showed great overall structural and surface damage.

-Although we have to mention, that some resins managed to preserve quite a healthy surface even after 90 min. of exposure to IPA.
+Although we have to mention, that some resins preserved quite a healthy surface even after 90 min. of cleaning with IPA.

 See images for comparison below.

 Examination of all specimens made it possible to make some reasonable conclusions.
-We think these conclusions and learnings will be useful for you and will help to minimize potential damage to your prints.
+We think these conclusions and learnings will be useful for you and will help to minimize potential damage of cleaning to your SLA prints.

 Major finding was that IPA (isopropyl alcohol) can and does affect the final quality of your prints.
-Inner and outer parts of your 3D printed object can be significantly affected.
-If you keep your printed objects submerged in IPA for prolonged periods of time, damage to your prints is usually unavoidable.
+It can affect both inner and outer parts of your 3D printed object significantly.
+Therefore, if you keep your printed objects submerged in IPA for prolonged periods of time, damage to your prints is usually unavoidable.

-According to our results all parts that were submerged in IPA for 90 minutes and were not post-cured suffered some level of damage.
+According to our results all parts that we submerged in IPA for 90 minutes and did not post-cure suffered some level of damage.
 Damage variation mostly depends on composition of resin.
-Specimens that were submerged in IPA for 45 or 20 minutes showed lower level of visible damage.
+On the other hand, specimens that we submerged in IPA for 45 or 20 minutes showed lower level of visible damage.

-This experiment applies to IPA solution only.
-We did not test how 3D printed objects will be affected with other washing solutions such as ethanol or other special cleaners can affect 3D printed objects.
-Therefore, results may differ when different liquids are used.
+Moreover, this experiment applies to IPA solution only.
+We did not test how other washing solutions such as ethanol or other special cleaners can affect 3D printed objects.
+Therefore, results may differ with different liquids.